Five Proven Medicinal Benefits of Brewer’s Yeast

 Other research has also found that a Saccharomyces cerevisiae yeast extracts reduce cold and flu duration.

 In a 2008 randomized, double-blind and placebo-controlled clinical study from the University of Michigan’s Medical Center, 116 adults were given either 500 milligrams of EpiCor (a dried Saccharomyces cerevisiae supplement) or a placebo.
-After twelve weeks, the the yeast supplement group experienced fewer sick days of cold and flu.
+After twelve weeks, the yeast supplement group experienced fewer sick days of cold and flu.
 The researchers also found that:

 “Participants receiving the yeast-based product had significantly fewer symptoms and significantly shorter duration of symptoms when compared with subjects taking a placebo.”